ag4ve/ag4ve.github.io/_posts/2023-12-14-Adventures-in-Systemd.md

 active
 ```

-Which means that we only need to know about test2 and not ensure test is running (it's handled for us).
-But test2 runs twice or:
+This setup allows us to not always directly manage test as test2 starts test for us.
+But test2 runs twice when it's triggered:

 ```console
 $ systemctl cat test2